matthewsides/Asteroids-Odyssey-/README.md

 • Create a Secondary Research report based on software vulnerabilities

 The initial objective pertains to the creation of a secondary research report based on software vulnerabilities.
-This will be acheived through
+This will be achieved through carrying out research using the internet and books as a median to obtain information and data already collected, formulating my own report.

 • Produce and  gather data using a questionnare

 This objective relates to undertaking primary research, creating a questionnaire and aquiring data through it being filled in.